 Considering that airline tickets are contracts between passengers and airlines it is important to know what you are signing up for, so always be sure to read the fine print thoroughly.

 Even the savviest shoppers can get confused about the differences between airline fare types.
 To help aid your search, here is a breakdown of the most popular types of published fares offered year-round:

 - Unrestricted, flexible, or full fares are the titles given to the most expensive tickets.
 You pay for flexibility to request a refund or exchange your ticket as necessary.
 These fares can be purchased at any time, even on the same day of travel.

-- APEX fares are discounted international fares.
-Such fares usually require tickets to be purchased in advance (such as 7, 14, or 21 day minimum advance purchase), and will have other restrictions, such as being non-refundable, or having exorbitant change fees (much higher than the already pricey standard change fee).
+- Advance Purchase Excursion or APEX fares are discounted international fares.
+Such fares require tickets to be purchased in advance (anywhere from 7, 14, or a 21-day minimum advance purchase) and will have other restrictions, such as being non-refundable, or having exorbitant change fees (much higher than the already pricey standard change fee).

-- Excursion fares are lower priced fares that involve restrictions like advance purchase, time of year, a minimum or maximum stay and requiring a roundtrip ticket purchase.
+- Excursion fares are lower priced fares that involve restrictions linked to the time of year, a minimum or maximum stay and requiring a roundtrip ticket purchase.

-- Joint fares are offered by airlines that have some sort of partner relationship on select routes.
-They essentially give a passenger a price break when you are using more than one airline to get somewhere.
+- Joint fares are offered by airlines that have a partner relationship on select routes.
+A discount is passed on to passengers when you opt to use more than one airline to get to a destination.
 Joint fares have their own set of restrictions, not unlike those already mentioned for excursion and discount fares.

-- A through fare is a fare to a destination reached by traveling through a gateway city.
-It could be combined with any of the fare types listed above, and is used to obtain a lower price when you are not simply flying from point A to point B, but are rather connecting through other points to get to your destination.
-If you are traveling from Atlanta to Athens via Frankfurt, you may be offered a through fare, so that instead of paying for Atlanta to Frankfurt and Frankfurt to Athens, you pay one fare for Atlanta through to Athens.
+- Through fares are offered to passengers willing to travel to their final destination by traveling through a gateway city.
+These fares can be combined with any of the fare types listed above and are used to obtain a lower price.
+For example, if you are traveling from Atlanta to Athens via Frankfurt, you may be offered a through fare, so instead of paying for Atlanta to Frankfurt and Frankfurt to Athens, you only pay one fare for Atlanta through to Athens.